janjiralakirankumar/DevOpsEssentials/README.md

 ```
 aws configure
 ```
-#### Enter the Credentials as below Example:
+#### Enter the Credentials as below.
+Example:
 | **Access Key ID** | **Secret Access Key** |
 | ----------------- | --------------------- |
 | AKIAXMWJXSSHRD27T6SC | H4Vh0U5oenKfmJ/+FEUcbaGbDjcnGAmZvQLX7zTT |

-### If you need to create new credentials, Follow below steps
+### If you need to create new credentials, Follow below steps:
-Go to aws console.
-On top right corner, click on your name or aws profile id. when the menu opens, click on Security Credentials Under AWS IAM Credntials, click on Create access key.
-If you already have 2 active keys, you can deactivate and delete the older one so that you can create a new key
+1. Go to the AWs console.
+On the top right corner, click on your name or AWS profile ID.
+2. when the menu opens, click on Security Credentials
+3. Under AWS IAM Credentials, click on Create access key.

+**Note:** If you already have two active keys, you can deactivate and delete the older one so that you can create a new one.

-Complete aws configure step
+4. Complete aws configure step

-### do smoke test to check if your credentials are valid
+### a smoke test to check if your credentials are valid
 ```
 aws s3 ls
 ```
-### Create hosts inventory file with the necessary permissions
+### Create a host inventory file with the necessary permissions
  ```
  sudo mkdir /etc/ansible && sudo touch /etc/ansible/hosts
  sudo chmod 766 /etc/ansible/hosts
 ```

-### Task 3: Use terraform to launch 2 servers.
+### Task 3: Use Terraform to launch two servers.

-* We need 2 additional servers (docker-server and jenkins-server)
+* We need two additional servers (docker-server and jenkins-server)
-* For git-ws, we will use the anchor EC2 from where we are operating now (You can use t2.micro for Docker/Jenkins)
+* For git-ws, we will use the anchor EC2 from where we are operating now (You can use t2.micro for Docker or Jenkins)

 ### Create the terraform directory and set up the config files in it
 ```